 Sunsets and even night photography are also popular in this genre.

-These are possible during daytime or nighttime.
+These types of photography shots are possible during the day or night time.

 Macro photography refers to photographing tiny subjects up close.
 Here, we use specialised lenses or photographic equipment.
 A true macro image comes from enlarging a subject bigger than its 1:1 ratio.